futel/futel.net/pages/support.md

 Support us by buying [T-shirts or buttons](https://shop.spreadshirt.com/futel/).

-Support us by buying Party Line issues [1](https://microcosmpublishing.com/catalog/zines/8068), [2](https://microcosmpublishing.com/catalog/zines/8067), [3](https://microcosmpublishing.com/catalog/zines/9975), [4](https://microcosmpublishing.com/catalog/zines/10920), [5](https://microcosmpublishing.com/catalog/zines/13070), [6](https://microcosmpublishing.com/catalog/zines/28431), [7](https://microcosmpublishing.com/catalog/zines/2861), and [8](https://microcosmpublishing.com/catalog/zines/4561).
+Support us by buying Party Line issues [1](https://microcosmpublishing.com/catalog/zines/8068), [2](https://microcosmpublishing.com/catalog/zines/8067), [3](https://microcosmpublishing.com/catalog/zines/9975), [4](https://microcosmpublishing.com/catalog/zines/10920), [5](https://microcosmpublishing.com/catalog/zines/13070), [6](https://microcosmpublishing.com/catalog/zines/28431), [7](https://microcosmpublishing.com/catalog/zines/2861), and [8](https://microcosmpublishing.com/catalog/zines/4561) from Microcosm Publishing.

 Have any of these [items](/wishlist)?

-Potential installation host?
+Installation host?
 Contact us.
-Want to hack on Futel?
-See our [repositories](https://github.com/futel).
-Creator of interactive audio art?
+Hacker?
+See [repositories](https://github.com/futel).
+Artist?
 We can help you implement your ideas in this exciting new format.

 Contact us at <a href='mailto:operator@futel.net'>operator@futel.net</a>, or dial 0 from any Futel phone.